Layout

 Accountable

 A team member who is labeled as accountable assigns tasks to team members and makes sure the work gets completed on time.
-People put in the responsible category are accountable to them because they approve the final work.
+People put in the responsible category are accountable to them, and they play a crucial role in ensuring that the work meets the required standards and acceptance criteria.

 Consulted